Comparative analysis of robust entanglement generation in engineered XX spin chains: Results

 with an accompanying Lindblad term

-and $\lambda_k$ defined in Eq. \eqref{eq:lambdak}.
+and $\lambda_k$ defined as in Equation \eqref{eq:lambdak}.
 Here, the dephasing rate $\Gamma$ is renormalized as

 indicating that dephasing within the bulk enters only at higher order.
-Since the chain spins remain virtually unexcited, the entangled state decays predominantly through the suppressed rate $\Gamma$, explaining the gradual decline of negativity in P2 (Fig. \ref{fig:fig8}).
-In contrast, P1 lacks this protection, leading to a more pronounced sensitivity to dephasing.
+Since the chain spins remain virtually unexcited, the entangled state decays predominantly through the suppressed rate $\Gamma$, explaining the gradual decline in negativity in P2 (Figure \ref{fig:fig8}).
+In contrast, P1 lacks this protection, leading to more pronounced sensitivity to dephasing.

-This distinction is clearly illustrated in the inset of Fig. \ref{fig:fig8}, which plots the maximum bulk excitation as a function of the coupling ratio \(\Delta/\delta\) for both protocols.
+This distinction is clearly illustrated in the inset of Figure \ref{fig:fig8}, which plots the maximum bulk excitation as a function of the coupling ratio $\Delta/\delta$ for both protocols.
 P2’s enhanced resilience to dephasing arises from its effective decoupling from the bulk, whereas P1 relies on direct excitation transport through the chain, making it significantly more vulnerable to noise.
 The key difference lies in how entanglement is generated: P1 requires the physical propagation of excitations through intermediate spins before boundary entanglement can be established.
 As each of these intermediate spins becomes populated, the system accumulates dephasing noise at each site.
-This sequential exposure results in a larger bulk population (see the red curve in the inset of Fig. \ref{fig:fig8}) and a sharper degradation of entanglement.
-In contrast, P2 consistently maintains a low bulk occupation (orange curve in the inset of Fig. \ref{fig:fig8}) across all tested \(\Delta/\delta\) ratios.
-This population suppression directly explains the significantly flatter negativity decay curve for P2 in the main panel of Fig. \ref{fig:fig8}: by avoiding the buildup of noise along the chain, it preserves entanglement more effectively under dephasing.
+This sequential exposure results in a larger bulk population (see the red curve in the inset of Figure \ref{fig:fig8}) and sharper degradation in entanglement.
+In contrast, P2 consistently maintains low bulk occupation (orange curve in the inset of Figure \ref{fig:fig8}) across all tested \(\Delta/\delta\) ratios.
+This population suppression directly explains the significantly flatter negativity decay curve for P2 in the main panel of \mbox{Figure \ref{fig:fig8}}: by avoiding the buildup of noise along the chain, it preserves the entanglement more effectively under dephasing.